Is Spotting Normal During Pregnancy?

-Spotting or bleeding during pregnancy is not normal or expected.
-It is important to contact your healthcare provider to discuss the symptoms you are experiencing.
-The good news is 50% of women with bleeding during pregnancy go on to have a healthy pregnancy and a healthy baby.
+Spotting or bleeding during pregnancy is not expected and may be abnormal, but it is not always a cause for concern.
+However, it is important to contact your healthcare provider to discuss the symptoms you are experiencing.
+The good news is that 50% of women with bleeding during pregnancy go on to have a healthy pregnancy and a healthy baby.

 - Bed rest or more naps